MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-variables.md

     ![Screnshot of the plus button in the variables pane that creates a new output variable.](media\input-output-variables\create-output-variable.png)

-1. When the **Add a new output variable** dialog is appeared, populate the following fields:
+1. When the **New output variable** dialog is appeared, populate the following fields:

     - **Variable name**: The name of the variable in the flow.
     - **Data type**: The type of the variable: text, number, boolean, custom object, list or datatable.